themerius/scaltex-2/README.md

 which put out to be unsuitable or may useful (promising) for future work.

 ### Used

+#### Bibtex

+The References documentelement uses the scala bibtex parser from bibimbap.io.
+I've resected it, so that only the bibtex parser is left.
+This bibtex parser is in `src-bibtex` and is compiled together with scaltex.
+Note: It needs as dependency Apache commons-lang3.

 #### JSON on Scala side